chrisco23/21deltaengineers.com/wp-content/plugins/webp-converter-for-media/readme.txt

 = How to get technical support? (before you ask for help) =

-Please always adding your thread, **read all other questions in the FAQ of plugin and other threads in support forum first**.
+Before you add a new thread, **read all other questions in this FAQ and other threads in [the support forum](https://url.mattplugins.com/converter-plugin-faq-technical-support-forum) first**.
 Perhaps someone had a similar problem and it has been resolved.

 When adding a thread, follow these steps and reply to each of them:

-**1.** Do you have any error on the plugin settings page?
-Please read [this thread](https://wordpress.org/support/topic/server-configuration-error-what-to-do/) if you have any errors.
+**1.** Do you have any errors on the plugin settings page?
+Please read [this thread](https://url.mattplugins.com/converter-plugin-faq-technical-support-error-instruction) if you have any errors.

 **2.** URL of your website.

-**3.** Configuration of your server *(link to it can be found on the settings page of plugin in the section **"We are waiting for your message"**)* - please take a screenshot of the ENTIRE page and send it to me.
+**3.** Screenshot of the Help Center tab on the plugin settings screen - please take a screenshot of the ENTIRE page.

-**4.** Settings of plugin - please take a screenshot of the ENTIRE page and send it to me.

-**5.** Please do the test, which is described in the FAQ in question `How to check if plugin works?`.
-Please send a screenshot of Devtools with test results.
+**4.** Please do the test, which is described in the FAQ in the question "How to check if the plugin works?".
+Please send a screenshot of Devtools with the test results.

-Please remember to include the answers for all questions by adding a thread.
-It is much easier and accelerate the solution of your problem.
+Please remember to include the answers to all questions by adding a thread.
+It is much easier and accelerates the solution of your problem.

 = Error on plugin settings screen? =

-If you have an error on the plugin settings screen, first of all please read it carefully.
+If you have an error on the plugin settings screen, first of all, please read it carefully.
 They are displayed when there is a problem with the configuration of your server or website.

 The messages are designed to reduce the number of support requests that are repeated.
 It saves your and our time.
-Please read [this thread](https://wordpress.org/support/topic/server-configuration-error-what-to-do/) for more information.
+Please read [this thread](https://url.mattplugins.com/converter-plugin-faq-configuration-error-instruction) for more information.

 = Error while converting? =